mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Yeah right, have you _seen_ the incredible volume of #content people want to say at politicians?
 No way anyone's reading that form.

-I later decided to try anyway, and found out that it just straight up does not work.
-When you click "submit", you get an error, which is an excellent technical solution to the problem of "random people keep sending me angry letters".
+I later decided to try anyway, and found out that the "Contact me" form just straight up does not work.
+When you click "submit", you get an error, and nothing gets sent.
+This is an excellent way of using computers to solve the problem of "random people keep sending me angry letters".

-I eventually realised the place I want to be reporting this lil fun fact was probably the government.
+Well rip I guess.
+I eventually realised the people to talk to were probably the government.

 ## The government